prabhu/Wubtitle-Wordpress-Plugin/README.md

 # Wubtitle

 Wubtitle is a plugin that generates:
--  subtitles and transcript of uploaded videos in media library
+- Subtitles and transcript of uploaded videos in media library
--  transcript of youtube video
+- Transcript of youtube video

 ## Functionality